shua5115/shua5115.github.io/_posts/2022-06-14-OnlineNOU.md

 [Github Page](https://github.com/shua5115/OnlineNOU)

-OnlineNOU is a game I started while working at TIC as a programming counselor in 2022, and finished over winter break in 2023.
+OnlineNOU is a game I started while working at TIC as a programming counselor in 2021, and finished in summer 2022.
 It is inspired by UNO, featuring the ability to play with custom rulesets.
 This game was my foray into networked games.
 It includes features like:
 - Self-hosted servers over LAN